LinusU/node-pg-tmp/readme.md

 - `user` - The user to connect as, currently the name of the current user
 - `password` - The password to connect with, currently always an empty string
 - `database` - The database to connect to, currently always "test"

+#### `options.setEnvironment`

+If `setEnvironment` is either not provided, or set to true, the standard [postgresql environmental variables](https://www.postgresql.org/docs/9.1/static/libpq-envars.html) will be set so that you can connect directly without any additional config.

+#### `options.timeout`

+The database will be shut down and removed after the specified timeout (in seconds).
+If one or more clients are still connected then sleeps and retries again after the same interval.

+The default is 60 seconds.